 - Management believes that the values of the Pimenton gold mine, the potential porphyry copper deposit, the Santa Cecilia project, Tordillo exploration and the Catedral/Rino and Cal Norte limestone deposits are not reflected in the Company's market capitalization.
-The Company will continue its effort to enhance the underlying values of its assets. - On October 24, 2014 Mr. David Thomson and Mr. Mario Hernandez, both Officers and Directors of the Company, through their respective companies have (i) Suscribed to a Private Placement of units of the Company for cash proceeds of US\$700 (the "Placement"), and (ii) extinguish certain outstanding indebtedness owed to the Directors by issuing common shares of the Company (each, a "Common Share") in settlement of such debt (the "Debt Settlement").
+The Company will continue its effort to enhance the underlying values of its assets. - On October 24, 2014 Mr. David Thomson and Mr. Mario Hernandez, both Officers and Directors of the Company, through their respective companies (i) Subscribed to a Private Placement of units of the Company for cash proceeds of US\$700 (the "Placement"), and (ii) extinguished certain outstanding indebtedness owed to the Directors by accepting common shares of the Company (each, a "Common Share") in settlement of such debt (the "Debt Settlement").
 The Placement and Debt Settlement has been completed in order to immediately improve the financial position of the Company given the serious financial difficulties it is currently facing, and with a view of setting the Company on firm financial ground to carry out its mining business in Chile in the future.

 Pursuant to the Placement the Company has issued an aggregate of 15,743,000 units of securities of the Company (each, a "Unit") at CDN\$0.05 per Unit, with each Unit comprising one Common Share and one Common Share purchase warrant (each, a "Warrant"), with each Warrant exercisable for a period of 5 years to purchase one Common Share at CDN\$0.07.
-Proceeds of the Placement are expected to be used for general working capital purposes, including, but not limited to, corporate and administrative purposes.
+Proceeds of the Placement were used for general working capital purposes.

-Pursuant to the Debt Settlement, the Company has extinguished outstanding indebtedness in the aggregate amount of US\$2,162, owed to these Directors, such
+Pursuant to the Debt Settlement, the Company has extinguished outstanding indebtedness in the aggregate amount of US\$2,162, owed to these Directors, such indebtedness being made up of accrued but unpaid royalty payments and service fees owed to the Directors and cash advances made to the Company by the Directors and interest thereon, by issuing an aggregate of 48,645,220 Common Shares (representing an issue price of CDN\$0.05 per share) in full and final settlement thereof.
+All dollar amounts have been converted at an exchange rate of CND\$1.1245 per US\$1.

-- indebtedness being made up of accrued but unpaid royalty payments and service fees owed to the Directors and cash advances made to the Company by the Directors and interest thereon, by issuing an aggregate of 48,645,220 Common Shares (representing an issue price of CDN\$0.05 per share) in full and final settlement thereof.
-All dollar amounts have been converted at an exchange rate of CND\$1.1245 per US\$1. - In January 2015 the Company was successful in extending its labour contract with the Union at the Pimenton mine by one year (February 2016 to February 2017).
-The agreed extension was due to the Pimenton mine's management agreeing to a 7 by 7 shift compared to the actual 10 by 5 shift along with a 3% increase in base wages.
+• In January 2015 the Company was successful in extending its labour contract with the Union at the Pimenton mine by one year (February 2016 to February 2017).
+The extension was accepted by Pimenton mine Management agreeing to a 7 by 7 shift compared to the actual 10 by 5 shift along with a 3% increase in base wages.
 The Company believes the small adjustment in wages will be more than offset through adjustments to plant and mine operations and an increased productivity of the mine workers.